AniruddhS24/feedback-analysis/README.md

 The predictor model analyzes sentiment for each extracted rationale for a given input text.
 This model is trained on multi-class sentiment analysis from the SST-5 dataset.
 Models developed:
-- DAN Pred: A simple deep averaging network which averages BERT embeddings of rationales.
+- DAN Pred: A simple deep averaging network which averages word embeddings of rationales.
 Works decently and is fast to train.
 - BERT Pred: Encodes rationales once again through pretrained BERT, fine-tuned on more advanced sentiment task.
 Large language models so training isn't as fast.